abmenzel/medusa-plugin-sanity/README.md

-## This plugin is no longer maintained by the author
+## !NOTE: This plugin is no longer maintained by the author

 # Sanity CMS